Smartcalling/SmartCalling-iOS/README.md

 ## Enable Remote Update

 Remote profile update works with silent push notifications.
-SmartCalling SDK uses Firebase Cloud Messaging to register for push notification.
+The SmartCalling Demo uses Firebase Cloud Messaging to register for push notification.
+While the demo solution uses FCM as it's push solution you are in no way limited to Google Firebase to manage your push notifications.
+If you are using, or are plannng to use, a different system then please let us know and we will make sure your solution is supported.
 Please follow the [iOS setup instructions on Firebase website](https://firebase.google.com/docs/cloud-messaging/ios/client).
 When you receive the FCM Token, subscribe to Smartcalling topics and register the token then direct didReceiveRemoteNotification calls to SmartCallingManager's processRemoteNotification function as shown below:

 ```swift
 func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {